 Use geotargeting to provide your potential buyers with the most relevant content.

 Devices are getting smarter by the day, and right alongside them, your competitors are wising up, too.
-Marketers are using rich data to their advantage, targeting buyers based on a wide variety of factors—everything from demographics to the geographic.
+Marketers are using rich data to their advantage, targeting buyers based on a wide variety of factors—everything from demographics to geography.
 If you want to keep up and take the lead sooner rather than later, geotargeting should be the next tactic you put into action.

 These days, 81% of Americans (and rising) are smartphone users, while the majority own desktop, laptop, or tablet computers.
 As internet-enabled devices become more common than ever, with unique IP addresses tied to each one, location targeting is getting extra precise.
 Through geotargeting, your marketing efforts can, too.